 Aside from using the hotel concierge, there is a tour operator at the end of the block on Canal & Royal streets.
-A few popular tours they can even customize are: Swamp tours, Ghost tours, Plantation tours, a general walking tour, and more.
-Feel free to ask for Peter (#701) at 504-528-7767.
+A few popular tours they can even customize are: Swamp tours, Ghost tours, a general walking tour, and more.
+Call 504-528-7767.